snorresovold/pocketSync/README.md

 ## Example:
 You have a Pocketbase instance in prod and can't do development on that exact instance, then you could have a local instance of pocketbase to do development on and synchronise them when you're done.

-You should probably use a Github action or other Devops tool to do this
+You should probably use a Github action or other Devops tool to do this.

 <br>